 Students must maintain a professional appearance and professional attire whenever on CUSOM grounds, including adjacent property at Campbell University and on all clinical experiences.
-Students must be professionally dressed for all lectures, examinations, laboratory classes, and workshops.
-Men must wear dress trousers, appropriate shoes and socks, dress shirt and necktie.
-Women are required to wear appropriate dresses or skirts of reasonable length for a professional setting (e.g., in the medical school or any clinical settings) or slacks with appropriate blouses.
+Students must be professionally dressed for all lectures, examinations, laboratory classes, and workshops; this includes all on-site and virtual sessions.

+Men must wear appropriate business casual pants, shoes, and a collared shirt.
+Women are required to wear appropriate dresses or skirts of reasonable length for a professional setting (e.g., in the medical school or any clinical setting) or slacks with appropriate blouses.
 Changing areas and lockers are provided for students to change into appropriate dress for Anatomy labs.